Panella Law Firm accepts cases throughout Florida

 Panella Law Firm will investigate your case thoroughly and interview witnesses to get your charges dismissed or reduced.

 Juveniles might not take trespassing charges seriously, but this is a mistake.
 Juveniles face real consequences, such as probation and jail for criminal trespass, especially if they have a long record.
 To try to prove a point to a juvenile, the prosecuting attorney may take a hard line because they think jail time will “save” a child.
 No one is saved by jail, especially not children.

 Juvenile detention centers operate on the idea of rehabilitation.
 Still, the reality is that children are often detained under deplorable conditions with little access to quality education and the ability to develop socially.
 A trespassing charge doesn’t have to be the start of a long downhill road for juveniles.

-Panella Law Firm represents juveniles in all manners of criminal cases as an effort to protect their rights and their futures.
+Panella Law Firm represents juveniles defense lawyer in all manners of criminal cases as an effort to protect their rights and their futures.

 It isn’t unusual to have questions about criminal trespassing charges, and you should not be shy about asking them.
 Under certain circumstances, a conviction for criminal trespass could completely upend your life and those of your loved ones.

 Here are some common questions we hear about these charges.

 If you have more questions or need an Orlando trespass defense attorney, call the Panella Law Firm at (407) 233-1822.
 We will fight to get your charges dismissed or reduced so that a simple mistake doesn’t upend your life.

 Police investigations don’t stop after a criminal trespass arrest.
 Even if that was the initial charge, the police will try to find out why you were there.
 If the police and prosecuting attorney believe you were trespassing in furtherance of another crime, they can tack on charges such as burglary or attempted burglary.